paulhenry46/paulhenry46/README.md

 A Python library to convert particle physics reaction strings into LaTeX TikZ-Feynman diagrams.
 See demo at [https://pyfeyngen.saux.fr/](https://pyfeyngen.saux.fr/)

 #### [PyinkFeyn](https://github.com/paulhenry46/PyinkFeyn)
 A Inkscape extension to draw and generate Feynman Diagrams that uses the engine of PyFeyngen.
+See it on [Inkscape Gallery](https://inkscape.org/~Paulhenry/%E2%98%85pyinkfeyn-feynman-diagrams-for-inkscape)
 ## Find Me Online

 -  [fiches-et-cartes.fr](https://fiches-et-cartes.fr/u/3)